Practical Nursing Admission Process

 • Course work in nursing from other academic institutions is not accepted.

-• Applications will be reviewed by the Nursing Admissions Committee.
-Applicants will receive their acceptance status within 30 days of submitting applications.
+• Applicants will receive their acceptance status within approx 30 days of submitting applications.